Fremantle Stuff > localities > East Fremantle

 Before becoming a municipality, East Fremantle, like the Melville Road Board district, formed part of the Fremantle Road Board.
 It was anxious to become incorporated with the Fremantle municipality, but as overtures in that direction were repeatedly rejected by Fremantle, it constituted itself a separate municipality in 1897.
 Prior to becoming a municipality, East Fremantle possessed a separate Board of Health acting independently of the Fremantle Road Board.
 That was formed to enable the residents to cope with the nuisance arising from the old slaughterhouse* which was located in the centre of Plympton.
 Hitchcock: 94. [* The slaughterhouse, Herbert Baker's butchery, was where Glasson Park is now, on Hubble, George, and Glyde Streets.]

 Charlesworth, Helene 1997, Small but Strong: a Pictorial History of the Town of East Fremantle 1897-1997, Town of East Fremantle.

 Ewers, John K. 1971, The Western Gateway: A History of Fremantle, Fremantle City Council, with UWAP, rev. ed.
 [1st ed.
 1948].

 Hitchcock, JK 1929, The History of Fremantle, The Front Gate of Australia 1829-1929, Fremantle City Council.

-Lee, Jack 1979, This is East Fremantle, East Fremantle Town Council.
+Lee, Jack 1979, This is East Fremantle (The story of a town and its people), East Fremantle Town Council.